cehceh/divsystem/README.md

   - Task (3): The job has been done, But I think there is something wrong

-  - Testing : I don't know what can I say to you, you can find 3 files (the good one is test_models) and the others are work only with HTTP_400_BAD_REQUEST, it takes a lot of time to fix issues (one issue solved another raised).
+  - Testing : I don't know what can I say, you can find 3 files (the good one is test_models) and the others are work only with HTTP_400_BAD_REQUEST, it takes a lot of time to fix issues (one issue solved another raised).

   - Using django-environ to secure my sensitive data (it's a good package)

-  - Books which I open and not finish them (Test Driven Development with python), (Designing Microservices with Django, Designing Data Intensive Application and High Performance Django).
+  - Books which I open and not finish them (Test Driven Development with python), (Designing Microservices with Django), (Designing Data Intensive Application) and (High Performance Django).

-  # TO BE CONTINUED ......
+  - Finally I'm trying to enhance my knowledge.
+So I'm learning (Data Structure and algorithms) and (Design Patterns in Python) But the learning process takes some times to absorb the scientific material.

+# Thanks for reading .....